- Gen Ed Requirements

 Q: How can I find out more about the Engineering Management minor?

-The MIE contact for the Engineering Management minor is Professor Erin Baker.
+The MIE contact for the Engineering Management minor is Professor Ana Muriel.
 Information is also available on the College of Engineering website.

 Q: How do I arrange for a co-op?